Obi-Wan Kenobi Season 2 Release Date, Cast, Plot, and Everything You Need to Know - TheNewsTrace

 Obi-Wan Kenobi’s first season’s first two episodes, which made up a total of six, debuted on Disney+ on May 27, 2022.
 Up until June 22, the remaining four episodes were made available every week.

-Obi-Wan Kenobi’s first season was well-received by reviewers; as of right now, the show has an 83% approval score on Rotten Tomatoes.
+Obi-Wan Kenobi’s first season was well-received by reviewers; as of right now, the show has an 83% approval rate on Rotten Tomatoes.
 Obi-Wan Kenobi quickly gained a sizable following.

 Therefore, there is still a chance that Obi-Wan Kenobi may propose a new season.
 It is anticipated that the second season of the programme would have the same amount of episodes as the first.